Introduction to Automatic Translations

 Study Creation

-By default, a maximum of three participant languages can be selected, however, Admins can contact support to override this limit.
+By default, a maximum of three Study Languages can be selected, however, Admins can contact Support to override this limit.

 Admin Menu

-Once the study is created, the Automatic Translations toggle can be found in the Admin Menu under Study Settings within the Configuration section.
-If Automatic Translations were not enabled during setup, the option remains available until the first activity or discussion is created.
+Once the study is created, the study’s language settings can be referenced in the Admin Menu under Study Settings within the Language section.

 Study Configuration

-Study content can be automatically translated, with supported fields indicated by a language picker in the bottom right corner.
-This language picker appears when creating activities, tasks, and discussions, showing the available study languages for both participants and Admins.
+Study content will be automatically translated, with supported fields indicated by a language picker in the bottom right corner.
+This language picker appears when creating activities, tasks, and discussions, showing the supported Study Languages visible to all or visible exclusively to Admins.

-The input field is set to the user’s current language by default, and the input field is set to the user’s current language.
-Translations will automatically update for all supported languages whenever new content is added.
+The input field is set to the user’s current language by default.
 Translations will automatically update for all supported languages whenever new content is added to reflect the latest changes.

 Viewing Translations